yooouuri/front-end-boilerplate/content/assignment.md

 ## Technical Requirements

-- **State Management**: Use Pinia for state management.
-It is already installed.
+- **State Management**: If you feel you need to use a global state, which is a possibility, you can do this in many ways.
+If you want to go for Pinia, know that it is already installed.
 Refer to [Pinia documentation](https://pinia.vuejs.org/) for usage.
+Another possibility could be to use the provideInjectionState hook offered by vueUse.
+One of the areas where having a state would be beneficial is to keep track of which overview has which view mode (grid or list).

 - **API Integration**: Data fetching should be handled via the API Party composables.
 Read [API Party documentation](https://example.com/api-party) for guidelines on how to use it effectively.
 The current landing page already has a sample implementation.